Absolventa/absolventa.github.io/_posts/2014-03-25-jsdoc-and-the-revealing-module-pattern.md

   - javascript
   - module
   - jsdoc
+teaser: "Generating documentation for your JavaScript with JSDoc can be tricky for a combination of the Revealing Module Pattern and self-executing Javascript functions.
+This article shows how JSDoc can be convinced to parse the code anyway."
 ---

 Before the grand [v1.0.0](http://en.wikipedia.org/wiki/Beta_version#Beta) of an internal asset pipeline gem  with lots of extracted javascript from our various Rails apps, I wanted to see what our API documentation looked like in colourful HTML.